Lime712/Fastdustry/README.md

         pub name: String,
     }
     ```
-  The problem here is that if we have many inheritances the code for accessing the fields will be very long, eg: `meltdown.LaserTurret.PowerTurret.Turret.ReloadTurret.BaseTurret.block.range`
+  The problem here is that if we have many inheritances the code for accessing the fields will be very long, eg: `meltdown.laserTurret.powerTurret.turret.reloadTurret.baseTurret.block.range`
     - create a new `trait` that contains a getter and setter for all the fields of the super class, eg:
     ```rust
     pub trait Entity {